untillions/pokedex/README.md

 [![forks](https://img.shields.io/github/forks/untillions/pokedex)](https://github.com/untillions/pokedex/network/members)
 <br>Welcome to the Pokedex Tracker Hub!

-This set of pokedex trackers is your go-to companion for 5 of the 6 Nintendo Switch games.<br>
+This set of pokedex trackers is your go-to companion for tracking the pokemon caught in 5 of the 6 Nintendo Switch games.<br>
 Love this project?
 Show your love by dropping a <img src="pokemon/staryu.gif"/> on this repo.

 ## Games included